 Native tanned and smoked hide, glass beads, metal beads, thread

-Hood Museum of Art, Dartmouth College: Gift of Lt.
+Hood Museum of Art, Dartmouth: Gift of Lt.
 Col. Alfred T. Clifton, Class of 1927P

 Not on view

 ANTH 12.11, NAS 30, Arctic Crossroads: Its Peoples, Cultures, and History, William Fitzhugh, Winter 2015